 BIPOC Community Care Circle:

 BIPOC Community Care Circle is a peer support group for Black/Indigenous/Person of Colour folx of all genders, who have experienced sexualized violence on the basis of sex, sexuality, gender identity or expression.
-During the spring term the group will meet over zoom on a drop-in basis weekly on Tuesday afternoons from 4:30-6PM, starting January 26th for 8 weeks.
-This group will be facilitated by a guest facilitator, Nazanin Moghadami.
+During the spring term the group will meet over zoom on a drop-in basis weekly on Tuesday afternoons from 4:30-6PM, starting February 16th for 6 weeks.
+This group will be co-facilitated by a guest facilitators, Nazanin Moghadami and Angela Yang.